ampatspell/ember-cli-sofa/README.md

 ## Quickstart

+This section will guide you through sofa configuration and most common features.

+Let's start with setting it up.

 ### Service

 > Be sure to remove `ember-data` addon from your `package.json` as Ember Data also registers `store` service and those two will clash.
 Or just name your sofa service differently.